Classics and Religious Studies

 Along with your faculty, professional academic advisors and career coaches will help you make a one-of-a-kind degree plan.
 We are focused on your success, while at Nebraska and after graduation, whether your goal is employment or graduate/professional school.

-Small Classrooms, Experiential Learning
+Small Classes, Experiential Learning

 Students looking at professor while in lecture hall